docsforadobe/premiere-scripting-guide/1 - Introduction/index.rst

 Introduction
 ============

-This reference is to serve as a public compendium of information about the methods and members available via the API.
+This reference is a public compendium of information about the methods and members available via the API.

 Premiere Pro provides an ExtendScript-based API, allowing for broad control of the entire application.
 ExtendScript can access and manipulation of most project elements, including metadata, exporting and rendering options.